pandurangfunde/Mini-Project1/WRITE UP PAGE.md

 #Description :
 The project name is "Employee Management System" and it is built using the ASP.NET MVC core and Entity Framework.
-It implements full CRUD (Create, Read, Update, Delete) operations on a database to manage student information.
+It implements full CRUD (Create, Read, Update, Delete) operations on a database to manage Employee information.

 #Approach:
 The project is built using the Model-View-Controller (MVC) architecture, which separates the application's concerns into three main components: